the-dext/the-dext.github.io/_posts/2015-09-09-TDD_Mocking-vs-No-Mocking.md

 The last two points above are the most important when it comes to unit testing an aggregate.

 You should write tests that perform actions against the Aggregate Root.
-Don't write tests that any methods on any classes that aren't the aggregate root.
+Don't write tests for any other classes in the aggregate, only the aggregate root.
+This is important to allow you to refactor aggregates easily.

-(If you find yourself able to call methods on your aggregate members then your aggregate is not implemented correctly).

 ---